Cost Comparison: Ductwork Replacement vs AerosealJonathan at Aeroseal

-Faced with this project-halting dilemma, a consulting engineer on the project suggested they look at aeroseal, a new duct sealing technology he had seen demoed at a recent industry seminar.
-The aeroseal experts at GreenSeal were called in to share information about the new technology and in just a matter of days, they began the work.
+Faced with an air duct replacement cost that was far too expensive, a consulting engineer on the project suggested they consider Aeroseal, a new duct sealing technology he had seen demoed at a recent industry seminar.
+The cost of Aeroseal duct sealing was supposedly much lower than the average cost to replace HVAC ductwork.
+The Aeroseal experts at GreenSeal were called in to share information about the new technology and in just a matter of days, the project started was under way!

-Given the poor condition of much of the existing ductwork, the GreenSeal crew began reconnecting and repairing the most dilapidated portions using tape and mastic.
+Given the poor condition of much of the existing ductwork, the GreenSeal crew began reconnecting and repairing the most dilapidated portions of the ductwork using tape and mastic.
 Even after this work, testing showed a total system leakage rate of about 49,000 CFM.
-Then the aerosealing began.
+Then the Aeroseal application began.

-It took GreenSeal less than two weeks to aeroseal all 34 duct systems – both supply and return.
+It took GreenSeal less than two weeks to Aeroseal all 34 duct systems – both supply and return.
 The final results showed total leakage down to 8,000 CFM – an 85% reduction and well below the 5% leakage rate they were targeting.
-The total cost for aerosealing was a fraction of the estimate for duct replacement and best of all, the school opened on time.
+The total air duct sealing cost from Aeroseal was a fraction of the estimate for duct replacement cost and best of all, the school opened on time!

 “I think a lot of schools in the district could benefit from this technology.
 The Aeroseal team was able to work in coordination with all the other contractors on the job, ensuring that we maintained our extremely tight schedule.
-They also assisted us in securing a rebate from the local utility company that helped us stay within budget.
+They also assisted us in securing a rebate from the local utility company that helped us stay within budget on the ductwork sealing cost.
 In the end, this was an ideal solution to a potentially derailing problem.
 I look forward to assessing energy savings over the next year or two.
 In the meantime, we have heard nothing but positive feedback regarding the comfort of those using the new school building.”

 “When contractors removed the ceiling tiles, they saw that the existing ductwork was in really bad shape.
-They wanted to replace all of the ductwork but it was simply out of the budget – and that’s when one of our engineering consultants suggested we look into using aeroseal as an alternative.
-It proved to be much less expensive than replacing the ductwork and it took only a matter of days to complete the job so the school was able to open as scheduled.”
+They wanted to replace all of the ductwork but it was simply out of the budget range – and that’s when one of our engineering consultants suggested we look into using Aeroseal as an alternative.
+The duct sealing cost proved to be much less expensive than replacing the ductwork and it took only a matter of days to complete the job so the school was able to open as scheduled.”